Dosage Form: tablet

 |Dominant Site of Disease|

-Letrozole was superior to tamoxifen in TTP and rate of objective tumor response (see Table 11).
+Letrozole tablets were superior to tamoxifen in TTP and rate of objective tumor response (see Table 12).

 |Objective Response Rate|